All the latest Derwent Valley Railway news…

 Privacy.

-These and further policies and procedures under development will be progressively posted on the Membership page of this website.
+These policies and a new Communications Protocol adopted by the Board may be downloaded on the Membership page of this website.

 The Derwent Valley Railway Preservation Society Inc monthly newsletter for members and friends

-Thank you to everyone that supported our monthly Car Boot Sales, which will now go into hibernation for the winter.
+Thank you to everyone that supported our monthly Car Boot Sales, which will soon emerge from their winter hibernation.

 On Sunday 15th December 2024, a confirmed case of arson in the New Norfolk rail yard resulted in the complete destruction of ‘Tullah House’, a new lunchroom and relaxation area meticulously fitted out and painted by our hard-working volunteers, as featured in the November 2024 edition of our monthly newsletter, ‘ON TRACK’.